This story originally appeared in the Fall 2019 issue of Plastics Recycling Update. Subscribe today for access to all print content.

 PepsiCo of course is a global brand, so to move toward these recycled content targets, I imagine you will need to see materials recovery infrastructure improvements across the planet.

 Upwards of 80% of the material that makes it into the world’s oceans does so from China, India and Southeast Asia.
 The reason for that is there’s a lack of waste management infrastructure in that part of the world.
 So the solution there is you have to start with stopping the flow.
 Things we think of as basics here, like garbage pickup and waste management, we have to build at scale and at pace in those countries.
 So it’s pretty daunting.
 The price tag I’ve heard bandied about for what it would take is in the trillions of dollars, or multi-hundreds of billions.
-It is a daunting problem.
 The good news I think is everybody pretty much agrees on the solutions.
 We need to work on alternative materials and new materials.
 The regulatory environment has to be an enabler for all this.
 There’s different levers that are being pulled and that will continue to be pulled.
 There’s some debate on how hard to lean on this versus that or who should pay for this versus that, but the suite of solutions pretty much everybody agrees on.
 I find that very heartening.
 There’s violent agreement that this is a problem we need to fix.

 What do you mean by the regulatory environment and it needing to be an enabler?